Public-Health-Scotland/end-of-life-pub/sop/sop.md

 * The first two scripts, `01_create-basefile.R` and `02_old-method.R` need to be run using the RStudio Server as desktop memory is not sufficient to extract data from SMRA.
 The last script, `06_knit-markdown.R` must be run using RStudio Desktop v1.2 as it requires pandoc v2 to run successfully (see [preparation section](#preparation)).
 The other scripts can be run using either Server or Desktop, it doesn't matter.

+* Depending on when the scripts are run, completeness data may not be available for the most recent quarter.
+Therefore, a completeness workaround was created (this can be seen in line 212 in the `01_create-basefile.R` script - this line should be run **ONLY** if lines 207-208 do not work.

 * When running `03_create-figures.R`, check what Health Boards have the maximum and minimum QoM figures.
 These boards should be labelled on the map (Figure 2), however the positioning of these labels has not been automated (see [Issue #12](/../../issues/12)) and may need to be tweaked if the max/min boards change.

 ### Manual Steps